Stookhy/Cryptocurrencies/README.md

 ## Purpose

   Using unsupervised machine learning to process data by grouping cyrptocurrencies on a clustering algorithm.
+The data process includes the null values are handled, only numerical data is used, and the values are scaled to ensure the variance between the numbers won't skew the reults.

 ## Results